n132/Libc-GOT-Hijacking/README.md

 # Libc-GOT-Hijacking

-Important: You can only use this skill for glibcs < 2.39.

 Transform arbitrary write to RCE.

+Libc makes it full RELRO at 2.39 so this skill doesn't work for glibc-2.39+.
+However, it works for the libstdc++ on the latest Ubuntu LTS.

+## Details

 This is a userspace attacking skill: If you can write arbitrary memory space, you can use this method to execute arbitrary code.

 > You only need to know the base address of Glibc
-> Glibc is FULL RELRO by default for glibc2.39.
-A great security improvement!
-We can't hijack Libc GOT on libc version >= 2.39

 # Update (Dec 17th., 2024)